Salmon cannery: Cannery workers

-People of many different nationalities worked in the canneries along the Pacific coast, thus creating an ideal atmosphere for the development of interracial relationships.
+People of many nationalities worked in the canneries along the Pacific coast, thus creating an ideal atmosphere for the development of interracial relationships.
 First Nations people made up the majority of the workforce, though Chinese, Japanese, and Caucasian workers were also present.
 While at work in the canneries, each of these groups was housed in separate accommodations.
 The single men generally stayed in racially segregated bunkhouses, while First Nations families lived in small huts or in camps near the canneries.
-The jobs that these different groups performed at the cannery, as well as the wages that they earned, were generally decided by their race.
+The jobs that these groups performed at the cannery, as well as the wages that they earned, were generally decided by their race.

 First Nations

 While many of the foreign workers employed at canneries were single or married men trying to provide for their families back home, not uncommonly, entire First Nations families were present at the canneries.
 Men, women, and children lived and worked alongside each other during the fishing season, before returning to their homes for the remainder of the year.
 First Nations men were valued as excellent fishers, as fishing had been a part of their economy since long before settlers reached the coast.
 While First Nations workers were valuable assets to the canneries, they were not always reliable in the sense that they did not always return year after year.
 Most First Nations families had other means to provide for themselves, so they were not dependent on the income that the canneries provided, at least in the beginning.
 In some cases, though, individuals or families returned to the same cannery year after year.